50 Simple Ways to Boost Your Metabolism

 Play footsie… with yourself

 Are you a toe-tapper?
 A pencil twirler?
 A leg shaker?
 Don’t stifle it—all these little movements can bolster your metabolism.
 Fidgeters can burn more calories each day without even thinking about it.
 According to a 2018 review in the Journal of Exercise Nutrition & Biochemistry, obesity was linked to lower levels of non-exercise activity thermogenesis (NEAT)—or calorie burning from non-exercise movement.
-Just make sure your fidget isn’t humming or otherwise making noise, as that may make your coworkers kill you, which would not be good for your metabolism at all!
 Here are 50 things your doctor wants you to know about losing weight.

 Down a cup or two of coffee

-Caffeine is a central nervous system stimulant and your daily java can rev your metabolism five to eight percent, helping you burn an extra 98 to 174 calories a day, says Julie Lohre, a certified personal trainer, nutrition specialist, and former competitor on NBC’s American Ninja Warrior.
+Caffeine is a central nervous system stimulant and your daily java can rev your metabolism anywhere from three to 11 percent, according to research in the American Journal of Clinical Nutrition and the Annals of Nutrition and Metabolism.
+This helps you burn an extra 98 to 174 calories a day, says Julie Lohre, a certified personal trainer, nutrition specialist, and former competitor on NBC’s American Ninja Warrior.
 Drinking your cup of coffee before your workout can also help you stay more focused on your exercise, which can also boost your metabolism, she adds.

 Try a Breathe-Right Nasal Strip before bedtime

 When it comes to your metabolism, sleep is the reset button.
 So if yours is constantly interrupted by snoring or sleep apnea then you’re missing out on some of the calorie-burning benefits, says Bindiya Gandhi, MD, a family medicine doctor in Decatur, Georgia, who is also an integrative and functional medicine specialist.
 The fix to bad sleep may be as simple as using a breathing strip on your nose at night or adjusting your sleeping position.
-In fact, any one of these 12 innocent habits could be destroying your sleep.
+Try one of the best vitamins for sleep.

 Curl up on the couch with your favorite flick